syntax-syndicate/plakar-backup-platform/cmd/plakar/subcommands/help/docs/plakar-exec.md

 # SYNOPSIS

 **plakar exec**
-*snapshotID*
-*filepath*
+*snapshotID*:*filepath*
 \[*command\_args&nbsp;...*]

 # DESCRIPTION

 The
 **plakar exec**
-command extracts and executes a file from a Plakar snapshot.
+command extracts and executes a file at
-It can be used to temporarily run executable files directly from snapshots.
-This command supports passing arguments to the extracted executable.

-*snapshotID*

-> The ID of the snapshot containing the file to execute.

 *filepath*

-> The path within the snapshot to the file to be executed.

-*command\_args*

-> (Optional) Additional arguments to pass to the executable.
+from a Plakar snapshot passing the given arguments *command\_args* to it.

 # EXAMPLES

 Execute a script from a snapshot with no arguments:

-	plakar exec abc123 /path/to/script.sh
+	plakar exec abc123:/path/to/script.sh

 Run an executable from a snapshot with arguments:

-	plakar exec abc123 /path/to/executable --option value
+	plakar exec abc123:/path/to/executable --option value

 # DIAGNOSTICS

-The **plakar exec** utility exits&#160;0 on success, and&#160;&gt;0 if an error occurs.

-0

-> Command completed successfully.

-&gt;0

-> An error occurred, such as a missing file in the snapshot or an
-> execution failure.
+**plakar exec**
+preserves the exit code of the command but may also fail with exit code 1 without executing it, for e.g. if the file or the snapshot doesn't exist.

 # SEE ALSO

 plakar(1)

-macOS 15.0 - November 12, 2024
+Nixpkgs - January 29, 2025